Proless/Downloads/README.md

 * **API Support:** The system includes a RESTful API that allows users and developers to initiate, manage, and query downloads programmatically.
 This feature enables integration with other systems and automation tools.

-* **Scheduler:** A built-in scheduler allows users to plan and schedule downloads at specific times, ensuring that downloads can be initiated automatically at optimal times or based on predefined Events.

 * **Workflows:** The system supports creating custom workflows that can trigger actions based on specific download events (e.g., download finished, failed, paused).
 This feature allows users to automate post-download actions such as file processing, notifications, or transferring files to another location.

 * **Multiple Storage Backends:** The system supports a variety of storage backends, enabling users to save downloads to local storage as well as remote locations like network shares (NFS, SMB), FTP, FTPS, SSHFS, and other protocols.